zdravkov/kendo-docs/getting-started/web/button/overview.md

 The **Kendo UI Button** provides a styled clickable UI widget with arbitrary content.
 Apart from consistent Kendo UI styling, the **Button** provides keyboard operability for elements, which natively don't have it (e.g. `span`).

+It is assumed that the reader of this page is familiar with the [/getting-started/widgets](fundamental Kendo UI widget concepts).

 ## Getting Started

 The **Button** widget can be initialized from any element with any content.
 However, using `button` or `a` elements is more reasonable.